Rescuing Broken Discourse with Logic

 • Grade mills teach that appearance matters much more than substance – if you can appear to be someone who earned a perfect grade in calculus, it does not matter if you actually are someone with a deep understanding of calculus.
 It is hard to even wrap ones head around how many ways this is wrong.
 First, the injustice of potentially securing a spot in a college or university over someone who earned a lower grade, but actually knows much more calculus.
 Then, the fact that with the label of “100% in calculus” anyone who checks that label will assume that you are a calculus genius and expect that you are, creating significant stress on the person masquerading as the calculus prodigy.
 Finally, the pressure that the very existence of grade mills places on legitimate schools, who have little choice but to begin awarding higher grades so that their students can remain competitive when it comes to post-secondary offers of education, which is a non-trivial contributor to grade-inflation.
 The stress created here is very similar to that created by cheating, and has the added anxiety-producing bonus that at some point there won’t be a grade mill offering credits and grades for money, and that the student will actually have to perform as the person their grades have indicated that they are.

-• Cramming is arguable the lowest offense on this list, because in its purest form the student is not misrepresenting themselves at all.
+• Cramming is arguably the lowest offense on this list, because in its purest form the student is not misrepresenting themselves at all.
 However it is fraught with disadvantages, from the fact that many students struggle to absorb and then reproduce the knowledge in a meaningful way, to the fact that when needed later – in the same course or in a subsequent one, the knowledge is no longer accessible.
 It also creates a great deal of stress and is a common cause of test-anxiety, which is a very real issue for many students who find they “totally knew this last night” but can not recall it when test time comes.

 Perhaps most tragically, this issue causes stress and anxiety not just for the students engaged in them but for the many students who are not, because it creates an unlevel playing field that places incredible burden on the ones who are doing things the right way.
 Grade inflation is a real and dangerous phenomenon, where just like monetary inflation, a loaf of bread is still a loaf of bread whether the price tag says $0.75 or $2.99.
 The difference is that because we use percentages as grades, there is a ceiling, and so we are starting to distinguish by decimals.
 And that means that for any student mistakes cost much more than they ever did in the past.